opengovernment/opengovernment/README.md

     sudo apt-get update
     sudo apt-get install mongodb-stable

-That should do it, but there are [full instructions on MongoDB's site](http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages) in case you need them.
+That should do it, but [other Ubuntus are covered on MongoDB's site](http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages).

 #### GeoServer (optional, for vote maps)